Do you rent out a residential property? If so, you need to know the rules concerning EICR landlords – electrical safety checks for landlords.

 After the inspection, your electrician should provide you with a full Electrical Installation Condition Report (EICR).
 If it says you need to undertake improvement work, you need to get this done within 28 days.
-Again, there’s going to be a huge demand for qualified electricians from April, so get your testing done now if you can.

 Once you have the report, you also have to provide it to existing tenants within 28 days.
 If a prospective tenant asks for it, you need to supply it within the same timeframe.
 You must give a copy to all new tenants before they move in.